EA203 series

-The EA203 series is an Electric Multiple Unit produced by Industri Kereta Api, in collaboration with Bombardier which will be used as Soekarno–Hatta Airport Rail Link express services from Manggarai Station in Jakarta to Soekarno–Hatta International Airport at Tangerang, Banten.
-EA203 series was purchased by PT Railink, a joint venture between PT Kereta Api Indonesia and PT Angkasa Pura II which is the operator of the airport train in Indonesia, totaling 60 units divided into 10 series with 6 car formations.
+The EA203 series is an electric multiple unit produced by Industri Kereta Api, in collaboration with Bombardier which is used on the Soekarno–Hatta Airport Rail Link express services from Manggarai Station in Jakarta to Soekarno–Hatta International Airport at Tangerang, Banten.
+The EA203 series was purchased by PT Railink, a joint venture between PT Kereta Api Indonesia and PT Angkasa Pura II which is the operator of the airport train in Indonesia, totalling 60 units divided into 10 series with 6 car formations.
 EA203 series was sent from its factory in Madiun to Jakarta in stages starting in August 2017.

 Design and technology

 Design

 EA203 series has an aerodynamic exterior design with a shape like express trains in general.
 EA203 series is colored white with orange and blue stripes, which match the corporate identity of Railink and Kereta Api Indonesia (KAI).
 Around the passenger window, it is given a black color like the latest KAI executive trains which gives it the impression of elegant luxury.
 On cabins, there are three matrix objective display units light emitting diode which display the route of the train's journey, while on the middle train there are two display units for destination.

 The interior is predominantly white in color, with passenger seats made of synthetic leather colored gray and blackish gray.
 The passenger seats on this EMU cannot be rotated, and have a configuration like the latest Indonesian railway economy trains, where seats number 1-5 face the direction of the train's journey downstream while numbers 6-10 face the opposite direction.
-There are also special seats for persons with disabilities that are sideways to the direction of the train, such as on KRL Commuterline, but with the same seat material as the other seats.
+There are also special seats for persons with disabilities that are sideways to the direction of the train, such as on regular Commuterline services, but with the same seat material as the other seats.
 In each train there is a luggage rack and a toilet with sitting toilets and a fireplace.
 In addition, there are also four television screens at each end of the row of chairs, which are used to show entertainment to EMU Railink users.